 These problems result from the overactivity of the pelvic floor muscles or the incomplete relaxation of the muscles.
 Urinary incontinence and interstitial cystitis are types of voiding dysfunction.

 Voiding dysfunction is due to nerve dysfunction and nonrelaxing pelvic floor muscles.
-Dr. Khan performs tests, including uroflowmetry, to measure urine speed and volume.
+Dr. Veronikis performs tests, including uroflowmetry, to measure urine speed and volume.
 She may also order pressure-flow studies to measure your bladder pressure and flow rate.
 These tests help evaluate the problems behind your voiding dysfunction.

 You may also undergo postvoid residual measurement, where you urinate into a container that measures your output.
-Dr. Khan measures the amount of leftover urine in your bladder using a catheter or ultrasound.
+Dr. Veronikis measures the amount of leftover urine in your bladder using a catheter or ultrasound.
 The results may reveal an obstruction in your urinary tract or a problem with your muscles or nerves.

 Treatment for voiding dysfunction depends on the nature of your problem.
 You may benefit from changes in your lifestyle habits, including dietary and exercise changes.
 Other therapies that help to void dysfunction are specific medications, physical therapy, and electrical stimulation.